-Tommaso is a film and theatre director and alumni of the National Film and Television School.
-Previously he graduated with a 1st Class Honours degree in Modern Literature from the University of Milan and in Theatre Directing from the Paolo Grassi School of Dramatic Arts.
+Tommaso is an award-winning film and theatre writer/director and alumnus of the National Film and Television School (UK).
+Previously he graduated with a First Class Honours in Modern Literature from the University of Milan and in Theatre Directing from the Paolo Grassi School of Dramatic Arts.

-His short films "How I Didn't Become A Piano Player" and "All The Pain In The World" have played at more than 100 international film festivals and won many awards, including the Royal Television Society Award for Best Postgraduate Drama, the Premier Award at the British Universities Film & Video Council Awards, the Audience Award at Aspen Shortsfest, Best Comedy at Aesthetica Short Film Festival and Best Director at Rhode Island International Film Festival and the Special Award of the Jury at Molodist International Film Festival.
+His short films "How I Didn't Become a Piano Player" and "All the Pain in the World" have played at more than 100 international film festivals and won many awards, including the Royal Television Society Award for Best Postgraduate Drama, the Audience Award at Aspen Shortsfest, Best Comedy at Aesthetica Short Film Festival, Best Director at Rhode Island International Film Festival and the Special Award of the Jury at Molodist International Film Festival.